csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

 ```
 The network parameters trained with full dataset can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.)

+Running time takes up to 4 hours on the tested environment.

 # Reproduce
 Here, user can reproduce the reported results from Fig 2 to Fig 5 by following instructions.